 MBCP is a childbirth education course AND mindfulness training in one.
-We cover evidence-based information on the physiology and anatomy of birth, the stages of labor and breastfeeding.
-We work with pain and fear and build a variety of tools for the individual and the couple.
-We develop ways to strengthen communication with our partners, our medical care providers and our families that lead to wise decision-making, and more kindness and compassion.
-We learn and practice skills to support your live right now that support you through whatever may happen in your birthing and parenting journey ahead.
+We cover evidence-based information on the physiology and anatomy of birth, labor & delivery, and breastfeeding.
+We work with experiences of pain and fear to build a variety of tools for the individual and the couple to draw upon in their own experiences.
+We develop ways to strengthen communication with our partners, our medical care providers and our families that lead to wise decision-making.
+We learn and practice skills to support life right now, that will support us through whatever may happen in the unique experiences of birthing and parenting journeys.

-Partners will develop skills and tools for being in service to the labor process, for being connected to their own experience and…
+Partners will develop skills and tools for being in service to the labor process and for being connected to their own experiences of transformation into parenthood.

-AND...there will be time before an epidural can be place, or after birth when the body is recovering, when you will need to work with intense physical sensations in the body or manage the ups and downs of early parenting.
-So building skills now to support whatever may lie ahe
+AND...there will be time before an epidural can be placed, or a spontaneous labor happens before a scheduled induction or Cesarean, and there will be sensations after birth when the body is recovering, when you will need to work with intense physical, mental or emotional experiences - this is where mindfulness can hold anything.

 This is how we approach birth with from a mindful perspective, making space for all the ways babies come into the world and for all the ways families come into formation.

-The term "natural birth" sets up unrealistic expectations and false dichotomies.
+The term "natural birth" as it is commonly used sets up unrealistic expectations and false dichotomies.

-There are many ways to use the mind in childbirth - self-hypnosis, full body relaxation, breathing techniques are certainly some of them that are often part of a childbirth class.
+There are many ways to use the mind in childbirth - self-hypnosis, full body relaxation, breathing techniques are certainly some of the common exercises in other childbirth classes.